sonamansuryan/NLP/README.md

 11. **Save Cleaned Data** – Export cleaned tweets, hashtags, and emails to CSV.

 *Focus:* Cleaning and normalizing social media text for further text analysis.

----

-**Summary:**
-This repository provides a **comprehensive introduction to text preprocessing, regex, and data cleaning**, suitable for **students, beginners in NLP, and anyone practicing text analysis with Python**.